Why Do Cloth Diapers Start to Smell? (And How to Fix It)

 What causes barnyard smell

-Barnyard smell is the opposite problem — instead of not enough cleaning, it's usually too much detergent or the wrong kind, leaving residue that can't be rinsed clean.
+Barnyard smell is the opposite of an under-cleaning problem — it's usually too much detergent or the wrong kind, leaving residue that can't be rinsed clean.
 That residue then traps moisture and soil in the fibers, which smells when the fabric dries.

 The most common causes: